DecoraterBot-devs/DecoraterBot/README.md

 > with ``DecoraterBot.sh`` that uses the current installed Python Interpreter (Python 3.5.2 recommended).

+You will also have to install the following as well in order to run the bot:

+> aiohttp (latest perfered and multidict it comes with as a separate package)

+> pynacl

+> cffi (should be installed when pynacl is installed usually)

 # Other Platforms

 Not available yet.
 I need python binaries for Python 3.5.2 and the other things for this.